 Finally, though, I had to make my way to Delhi.
 I took the bus, and was met at the terminal by an Indian Express journalist who interviewed me about my experience of solo travel in India.
 I stayed in the house of a local family—a father, mother, and two sisters so kind that I only felt love and care in their house.

-I went out and explored Delhi everyday that I was there, and they were full of advices and suggestions for me.
-My stay in Delhi was made much more memorable with the friendships of Shipra, Neha, and Priyanka, three modern Indian women whose friendship I will always treasure.
+I went out and explored Delhi everyday that I was there, and they were full of advices and suggestions for me, including going on a food tour in Delhi.
+My stay in the city was made much more memorable with the friendships of Shipra, Neha, and Priyanka, three modern Indian women whose friendship I will always treasure.

 Months after my northern India backpacking trip, I wondered if my experiences would have been different if I didn’t go by myself.
 Then I realized that it doesn’t matter; I travel whether I had companions or not, and not even Varanasi could make me afraid of continuing to travel alone.